Crunchy-Torch/coddy/README.md

 Be warned, if you don't have an admin, you cannot manage your users and cannot give admin permission using the coddy interface to others.

+## Contributions

+Any contribution or suggestion would be really appreciated.
+Feel free to use the Issue section or to send a pull request.

-## Development
+### Development

-You want to try it out?
-Great!
-We provide a `docker-compose.dev.yml` file to help you getting started.
+In order to help you to develop this project (by helping us or in a independent fork), we provide a `docker-compose.dev.yml` file.

 1. Rename it (or copy) to `docker-compose.yml` (same folder).  *This file is ignored, feel free to edit it directly.*
 2. Create a new local environment variable named `CODDY_DIR`, which contains the absolute path of the project.